Palliative Care Isn’t Enough: Antidepressants, Dependency, and Revolution

 1. Doctors really need to do a better job making clear what will happen to you if you start and later stop taking an SSRI.
 Specifically, they need to do a better job differentiating between what might happen / what has happened to a very small number of people, versus what almost definitely will happen to you.

-Before I started, I read the list of possible side effects and all the warnings.
+Before I started my SSRIs, I read the list of possible side effects and all the warnings.
 But, like most people, I assumed most of them were things that had had happened to only a small number of people and were included for reasons of legal liability.
 It turns out, in the case of SSRI discontinuation, this happens to basically everyone in various degrees.
 I have been taking it for a long time, I and most of my entire biological family have a history of chemical dependency issues, and my life is pretty shitty right now (still technically homeless, barely living paycheck to paycheck, I just got divorced).
-So it makes sense mine is pretty bad.
+So it makes sense my withdrawal is maybe worse than it is for some people.

-But I feel like the warnings about SSRI withdrawal are superficial and misleading.
+But I still feel like the warnings about SSRI withdrawal are superficial and misleading.
 I had no idea it would last this long or would be this bad.
 And it is painfully bad.
 Many psychiatrists don’t even think twice about it at all.
 My last psych, just before I went off to become an Occupier, wanted to put me on pure serotonin, a fringe treatment used in cases (like me) where all options have been exhausted and everything else failed.
 He severely downplayed the dangers to me, but the truth is, no one has any idea because it is a very new and poorly-researched treatment.
-But given it is basically just a more extreme version of an SSRI (artificially increasing serotonin levels, but by adding it directly instead of stopping reuptake of existing serotonin), I have to assume the withdrawal sucks.
+But given it is basically just a more extreme version of an SSRI (artificially increasing serotonin levels, but by adding it directly instead of stopping reuptake of existing serotonin), I have to assume the withdrawal sucks at least as bad.
+This was never even mentioned as the psych was recommending the new medication.

 2. Although I now know firsthand that anti-depressant withdrawal really is (or can be) as bad as they say, and thus I better understand the vitriolic hatred many anti-psychiatry activists feel toward the medical establishment, I still don’t blame doctors or shrinks for prescribing SSRIs.
 That said, there really needs to be a better way to treat depression, anxiety, panic disorder, PTSD, etc.